ProphetsAI/jsonly/README.md

 ## Feedback

-Please let me know what you think of it and share your improvements with me.
+If you still have questions please let me know.
+Also what you think and share your improvements with me is higly appreciated.
 If you have any feedback, please reach out to me at robert.meissner@outlook.com